alimnaqvi/dotfiles/README.md

 # My Linux (and macOS) configuration files (dotfiles)

-This repository contains my personal `.bashrc`, `.zshrc`, `.gitconfig`, `.vimrc`, etc. The goal is easy portability to any new UNIX-like environment I am using, whether its bare metal, WSL, docker, or virtual machine, etc.
+This repository contains my personal `.bashrc`, `.zshrc`, `.gitconfig`, `.vimrc`, etc. The goal is easy portability to any UNIX-like environment I am using, whether its bare metal, WSL, docker, or virtual machine, etc.

-You are free to copy and use if you like.
+You are free to copy and use the contents of this repository if you like.

 ## Usage